hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 For now, I'd wrap `enbase`, though we have a number of places "hex" is used in a name, but for different purposes. `form-as-hex` could be a name to use as a playground.

 [0:20:57](#khnsnnvHFexXFiCjueFVMCjDV6wmco84JvyPpDdI5Jg) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 I wonder why there must be so much words about it.. as I said.. if there is `mold` and `form` producing same result, why not to have `form` produce something different and reduce the required code?
-Never mind.. time to read some book and sleep Ì†ΩÌ∏â
+Never mind.. time to read some book and sleep üòâ

 [0:21:18](#OtfUsAH6F2h2-HtotuaaDSHMkW1adyqV2rUbiea-F1Q) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 * I wonder why there must be so many words about it.. as I said.. if there is `mold` and `form` producing same result, why not to have `form` produce something different and reduce the required code?
 Never mind.. time to read some book and sleep ;-)